 Before being appointed Vice President, Operations & Saskatchewan Regional Manager in October of 2000, Tony managed a commercial office portfolio exceeding 1M sq. ft for various local and national clients and has held general management positions with Koyl Commercial Real Estate, Brookfield Properties and TGS Properties.

 Outside of work, Tony is passionate about giving back to the community and industry to which he has dedicated 37 years of his professional life.
-He is heavily involved with various industry organizations, including holding a board appointment for the past 14 years with Building Owners and Managers Association (BOMA, Edmonton chapter).
-He is also involved with committee work with the United Way Capital Region.
+He is heavily involved with various industry organizations, including having served on the Board for the past 17 years with the Building Owners and Managers Association (BOMA, Edmonton chapter), including as Board Chair.

-Pauline brings more than 16 years of taxation, corporate finance and accounting experience to Harvard where she, along with the rest of the dedicated and professional corporate finance team, are accountable for the day-to-day fiscal management of Harvard Developments Corp. and numerous of its affiliated companies.
+Pauline brings more than 20 years of taxation, corporate finance, and accounting experience to Harvard.
+As a key member of the corporate finance team, she is responsible for the day-to-day fiscal management of Harvard Developments and its numerous affiliated companies.

-Pauline has been a member of the Canadian Tax Foundation since 2006 and was a sessional lecturer at the Paul J. Hill School of Business at the University of Regina from 2006 to 2010 where she taught the Introduction to Taxation and Advanced Taxation courses.
-Pauline is active within the community, co-chairing the annual Regina Parkinson Superwalk, an active treasurer and/or team manager for numerous local sport teams, and a previous member of the Canadian Progress Club.
+Since 2006, Pauline has been a member of the Canadian Tax Foundation.
+She previously served as a sessional lecturer at the Paul J. Hill School of Business at the University of Regina, teaching courses on Introduction to Taxation and Advanced Taxation.
+Pauline is actively involved in the community, having co-chaired the annual Regina Parkinson Superwalk and been a member of the Canadian Progress Club.
+She also serves as a treasurer and/or team manager for numerous local sports teams and currently sits on the Board of Directors for the Regina & District Chamber of Commerce.

 2000 - 1874 Scarth Street